|

 NM.

-Other approaches to open-lung ventilation:
+Other approaches to open-lung

-airway pressure release ventilation.
+ventilation: airway pressure release

 Crit Care Med